stanley-fork/WFGY/TensionUniverse/EventHorizon/README.md

 - what “effective layer” means
 - how encoding classes are allowed to be chosen
 - how tension scales and thresholds are normalized
-- what counts as a fair experiment or falsification.
+- what counts as a fair experiment or falsification

-They are the **constitution** of this demo.
+They are the constitution of this demo.

-### 3.2 BlackHole S problem collection
+### BlackHole S problem collection

 The 131 problem files sit in: